cmu-sei/redemption/doc/test.md

  * If the MSR is >80%, that means ACR repairs not all alerts, but enough that we can consider that bucket done.
  * If the MSR is <80%, but the team agrees that fixing remaining bugs would be expensive, then again you can consider this task done.
  * Otherwise, the task is not done.
 Once the newly-created JIRA issues are fixed, you'll re-run this experiment.
-Script outputs two .csv 'tables'.
-First to fill in ratios values in bottom table, second to determine color (<80% red).
-Script is test_satisfaction_status_tables.sh, which is now in the main branch of redemption.public.
+The `test_satisfaction_status_table.py` script outputs data at the end (after a line "*****") with state counts, state count ratios, and divided ratio data.
+This data can be used to fill in the bottom table entries of SEI's sample experiments wiki page by copy/pasting, and the ratio should be used to determine color of the cell with that data (<80% red).

 Once deemed correct, sample alerts are preserved and act as regression tests for Bamboo.
 As with regression tests, any change in behavior of a correct sample alert is mitigated before the change is merged into the main branch.